 The WordPress Form

 In this demo we are using WordPress, the most popular content management system on the internet!
 WordPress has many plugins for building and managing forms.
 In this article, we use Gravity Forms*.
 Gravity Forms allows you to build the form with a WYSIWIG interface to add your fields, modify the form settings, and view the entries.

 This form is used to gather contact information for people interested in our services.
 It allows us to collect the person's name, email, phone, and any other pertinent information they choose to share with us.

 *Gravity Forms is a paid product.

 If you're not familiar with WordPress development the functions.php file is a great place to change the default behaviors of WordPress.
-In our case we want to extend the process of submitting a form by send it to our third party application.
+In our case, we want to extend the process of submitting a form by sending it to our third-party application.
 Line 3 tells WordPress to run the post_to_third_party function and to do it after the form has been submitted.

 In the function post_to_third_party we first define a site/page to send the data (line 8).
 Next we build an array of values to send.
 At first, it may not be intuitive where the numbers originated at.
 Each form assigns an id to every field.
 This id is exposed via the interface within WordPress itself.
 Simply hover over the field and the corresponding tooltip will display the Field ID.